New York: ELL Resources

-As of the 2016-2017 school year, New York’s schools were home to more than 236,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in New York were Spanish, Chinese, Arabic, Bengali, and Russian.
+As of 2021, New York’s schools were home to more than 240,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in New York have been Spanish, Chinese, Arabic, Bengali, and Russian.
 (U.S. Dept. of Education, National Center for Education Statistics)

 State ELL Resources

 New York Department of Education